ruben-acevedo/has/README.md

 # has

-## CLI to check if Linux packages are installed locally
+## CLI to check if Linux packages are installed locally.

 ### Installation